 - Avoid touching people with the left hand, as it is considered unclean and will cause insult.
 Keep this in mind and use your right hand when giving or accepting any object.
 To use both hands is even more respectful.

-- Only touch food with the right hand.
-However, the left hand may be used for holding utensils, glasses
+- Food should only be touched with the right hand.
+However, the left hand may be used for holding utensils, glasses and bowls.

 - If you are invited to someone’s home, it is customary to bring a small gift such as a box of sweets.